What is an Exit Strategy?

 Selling to the open market is another exit strategy and is often used when a company is highly sought after, and the demand for it can drive prices up – higher than that of a sale to a business.

-Finally, an IPO (initial public offering) can provide an exit for owners who are looking for large profits and want to see their business continue to grow in the future through equity financing.
+Finally, an IPO (initial public offering) can provide an exit for private company owners who are looking for large profits and want to see their business continue to grow in the future through equity financing.

 Trading Exit Strategy